 As far as I can tell, no one knows whether May 5 was chosen for the celebration of Augustine’s conversion out of a belief that it was the actual anniversary of his baptism or for some other reason.
 In any event, in the twentieth century, scholars determined that the night of April 24/morning of April 25 were the dates on which the Easter Vigil was celebrated in Milan in 387.
 Accordingly, the Augustinians have celebrated the feast of St. Augustine’s Conversion on April 24 since at least 1953.

-The transfer of the this feast left that of St Monica somewhat orphaned, and so in 1969 the decision was made to move her to August 27, the day before the main feast of her son, the anniversary of his death on August 28, 430.
-I suspect that the liturgical reformers did not leave Monica’s feast on May 4 because of the transfer of the feast of Augustine’s conversion, and they did not consider moving it to the day before the new date of April 24, since this Augustinian feast was not on the universal calendar.
+In 1969 the decision was made to move Monica’s feast day to August 27, the day before the main feast of her son, the anniversary of his death on August 28, 430.
+I suspect that the liturgical reformers did not leave Monica’s feast on May 4 because May 4 was no longer in close proximity to the Feast of Augustine’s Conversion, and I suspect that they did not consider moving it to the day before the new date of April 24, since this Augustinian feast was not on the universal calendar.

 The Vision at Ostia

 Further, there is an affective consideration.
-When one thinks of Saint Monica, one thinks of her influencing her son in the springtime of his youth and then of his faith, raising him, interceding for him, joyfully assisting at his baptism, and finally, experiencing the Vision at Ostia with him.
+When one thinks of Saint Monica, one thinks of her influencing her son in the springtime of his youth and of raising him, interceding for him, joyfully assisting at his baptism, and finally, experiencing the Vision at Ostia with him.
 But when one thinks of Saint Augustine’s final days, one thinks of a vastly different scene.
-Monica has been dead for forty-three years, and during those four decades Augustine has gone from being a chaste, Catholic intellectual layman, eager to seclude himself from the world in an irenic, semi-monastic community (as she knew him), to a priest and bishop polemically embroiled in some of the greatest theological and political controversies of his age.
-And as he laying dying in Hippo Regius, the barbarians were literally at the gates, an army of 80,000 Vandals laying siege to the city and poised to destroy the Roman civilization in North Africa that Augustine and Monica knew so well.
+Monica has been dead for forty-three years, and during those four decades Augustine has gone from being a Catholic intellectual layman eager to withdraw from the world into an irenic, semi-monastic community, to a priest and bishop polemically embroiled in some of the greatest theological and political controversies of his age.
+And as he laying dying in Hippo Regius, the barbarians were literally at the gates, an army of 80,000 Vandals laying siege to the city and poised to destroy Roman civilization in North Africa.

 The Death of St. Augustine